-I like to start with the big goals and then work my way back.
-Every year, my team and I sit down and hash out our big goals for the year.
+We like to start with the big goals and then work our way back.
+Every year, we sit down and hash out our big goals for the year.
 Where do we want to be 12 months from now?
 What do we want to accomplish?

 Break the Big Goals Down Into Smaller Goals

 Then it’s time to break the big goals down into smaller, more manageable goals.
 We look at our yearly goals and break them down by quarter.
 What do we need to accomplish each quarter to make sure we’re on track to hit our big goals?
 Then we create a quarterly plan so we know what to work on and when.

 Reevaluate Along the Way